1000buffalogenomes/1000buffalogenomes.github.io/story.md

 < will make a video >

-a sustained and efficient farming through research for development

 <"Why water buffalo is important to poor people">
 <"This species is hardy and play a role in food security in the face of climate change">